top of page

 THE CORNISH CREW

-At six weeks old, Lucky fell off a transport truck bound for slaughter.
-He arrived at FCFS in rough shape and suffering from multiple ailments.
-Lennox fell off a transport truck as well.
-Lexi and Layla came to us from a bankrupt factory farm and Libby was released from an animal testing lab.
+At just six weeks old, Lucky fell from a transport truck bound for slaughter, arriving at the sanctuary in rough shape and suffering from multiple ailments.
+At seven weeks old, Lennox fell from a truck as well.
+She will soon celebrate her fifth birthday.
+Lexi and Layla came to us from a bankrupt factory farm, and both turning seven this year.
+Libby was released from an animal testing lab.

 Empty Stage_edited.jpg